section-engineering-education/engineering-education/articles/working-with-forms-in-django/index.md

 ![Register form 4 with crispy](/engineering-education/working-with-forms-in-django/register4.png)

 ### Saving user form data in a database
-This is one of the most awesome features of Django.
-Django framework comes with its own immersed database, ***sqlite3***.
-The Django app is immediately created from the terminal, and it comes with an SQLite database.
+This is one of the greatest features of Django.
+The Django framework comes with its own immersed database, ***sqlite3***.
+It immediately creates the Django app from the terminal, and it comes with an SQLite database.

-The Django *ModelForm* automatically saves to the database without an additional line of code.
+The Django *ModelForm* automatically saves to the database without any additional line of code.
 How cool!
 More reason to love and to work with the Django framework.

 ***I hope this tutorial was of help to you.***